awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 If a bucket's ACLs or bucket policies are configured to explicitly deny or to deny all, this finding cannot be generated for that bucket\.

 #### <a name="policy-s3-bucketanonymousaccessgranted_remediation"></a>

 **Remediation recommendations:**

+If this activity is unexpected for the associated principal it may indicate the credentials have been exposed or your S3 permissions are not restrictive enough, see [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.

+## Policy:S3/BucketBlockPublicAccessDisabled<a name="policy-s3-bucketblockpublicaccessdisabled"></a>

+### An IAM entity invoked an API used to disable S3 block public access on a bucket\.<a name="policy-s3-bucketblockpublicaccessdisabled_description"></a>

+#### <a name="policy-s3-bucketblockpublicaccessdisabled_severity"></a>

+**Default severity: Low**

+#### <a name="policy-s3-bucketblockpublicaccessdisabled_full"></a>

+This finding informs you that Block Public Access was disabled for the listed S3 bucket\.
+When enabled, S3 Block Public Access settings are used to filter the policies or access control lists \(ACLs\) applied to buckets as a security measure to prevent inadvertent public exposure of data\.

+Typically, S3 Block Public Access is turned off on a bucket to allow public access to the bucket or to the objects within\.
+When S3 Block Public Access is disabled for a bucket, access to the bucket is controlled by the policies or ACLs applied to it\.
+This does not mean that the bucket is shared publicly, but you should audit the policies and ACLs applied to the bucket to confirm that appropriate permissions are applied\.

+#### <a name="policy-s3-bucketblockpublicaccessdisabled_remediation"></a>

+**Remediation recommendations:**